I’ve had Take Back Your Temple online since 2006 and have received a few emails over the years, asking why we charge for our books and programs.

 - Be diligent

-- Charge a fair price
+- Charge the price the market bears

 - Treat your customers the way you want to be treated